triton-inference-server/server/docs/model_management.md

 protocol](protocols/extension_model_repository.md) will have no affect and will return an error response.

-This model control mode is selected by specifing --model-control-mode=none when starting Triton.
+This model control mode is selected by specifying --model-control-mode=none when starting Triton.
 This is the default model control mode.
+Changing the model repository while Triton is running must be done carefully, as explained in [Modifying the Model Repository](#modifying-the-model-repository).

 ## Model Control Mode EXPLICIT